The Division of Rhinology and Skull Base Surgery studies medical and surgical management of the paranasal sinuses and anterior skull base.

 Researchers focused on chronic rhinosinusitis seek to understand why this disease develops and how to better treat it.

-Through a partnership with the Mayo Clinic Division of Allergic Diseases, a comprehensive clinical and immunology program focused on chronic rhinosinusitis with nasal polyps (CRSwNP) and aspirin-exacerbated respiratory disease (AERD, formerly known as Samter's triad) is underway.
-Particular areas of interest include T cell subset differential expression in patients with nasal polyposis and immune profile markers in patients with CRSwNP and AERD.
+In partnership with the Mayo Clinic Division of Allergic Diseases, the Division of Rhinology and Skull Base Surgery is conducting a comprehensive clinical and immunology program focused on chronic rhinosinusitis with nasal polyps and aspirin-exacerbated respiratory disease (AERD, formerly known as Samter triad).
+Particular areas of interest include T-cell subset differential expression in patients with nasal polyposis and immune profile markers in patients with nasal polyps and AERD.

 Given the division's high level of experience treating patients with AERD, researchers have developed several studies specifically for these patients.
 Ongoing investigations include:

 Countless patients come to Mayo Clinic with challenging sinus diseases for which multiple previous surgeries or rounds of medical therapy have failed.
-As clinician-investigators, faculty members in the Division of Rhinology and Skull Base Surgery are deeply invested in helping these patients.
-They are also focused on improving outcomes and long-term quality of life in patients undergoing endoscopic sinus surgery, especially revision sinus surgery.
+As physician-scientists, faculty members in the Division of Rhinology and Skull Base Surgery are deeply invested in helping these patients.
+They also are focused on improving outcomes and long-term quality of life for patients undergoing endoscopic sinus surgery, especially revision sinus surgery.

 Sinonasal and skull base tumors

-The division's clinicians treat a large number of patients with benign or malignant tumors located in the sinonasal cavity or anterior skull base.
-These tumors can be challenging to treat and significantly affect patients' quality of life, including vision, sense of smell, sensation and nasal function.
+The division's clinicians treat many patients with benign or malignant tumors located in the sinonasal cavity or anterior skull base.
+These tumors can be challenging to treat and significantly affect patients' quality of life, as they can cause problems with vision, sense of smell, sensation and nasal function.
 In response, the Division of Rhinology and Skull Base Surgery has initiated a major research effort to better understand how these tumors develop and how to optimize treatment outcomes.

 In collaboration with colleagues in the Department of Neurosurgery, researchers are prospectively evaluating tumor outcomes and quality of life after skull base surgery.

 Investigations are focused on understanding factors that affect survival and outcomes in patients with sinonasal cancers, including the genomic and transcriptomic analysis of sinonasal mucosal melanoma and how this affects disease prognosis.
-In particular, researchers are focused on sinonasal cancers such as esthesioneuroblastoma, mucosal melanoma and adenocarcinoma.
+Researchers are focused on sinonasal cancers such as esthesioneuroblastoma, mucosal melanoma and adenocarcinoma.

-Studies on olfaction after endoscopic skull base surgery, skull base reconstruction and quality of life are also underway.
+The division also is conducting studies on olfaction after endoscopic skull base surgery, skull base reconstruction and quality of life.
 Several published and ongoing studies using large national databases have helped researchers better understand factors affecting survival in rare sinonasal malignancies.

 In addition, investigators in the Division of Rhinology and Skull Base Surgery frequently collaborate with colleagues at other leading institutions to investigate novel surgical techniques and methods to improve sinonasal outcomes after endoscopic skull base surgery.